warehouse-web/warehouse/src/pages/events/2020-01-30-launch-a-magazine-reader-01.md

 location: 'WALTER, Arnhem'
 date: 2018-06-29T15:30:00.000Z
 ---
-During this launch Femke de Vries, Line Arngaard & Sonia Oet (*A March Issue*) and students from MA Fashion Strategy generation 27 discussed the representation and meaning of luxury in the fashion magazine.
+During this launch Femke de Vries, Line Arngaard & Sonia Oet (*A March Issue*) and students from MA Fashion Strategy generation 27 discuss the representation and meaning of luxury in the fashion magazine.

 A Magazine Reader revolves around the analysis of a mainstream and high-end fashion magazine and its translation into an alternative new zine to provide insight into the cultural power and forms of value production that is at the core of fashion media.
 In it, the reader becomes an active actor in the construct of fashion.
 Re-reading the magazine by dissecting it, analysing the words, images, materiality, the items shown on the pages and the strategies of the specific magazine changes the way we read fashion.